ChrisDuffley/stationPlaylist/readme.md

 * Authors: Geoff Shang, Joseph Lee and other contributors
 * Download [stable version][1]
 * Download [development version][2]
+* Download [long-term support version][3] - add-on 7.x for Studio 5.0x users

 This add-on package provides improved usage of StationPlaylist Studio, as well as providing utilities to control the Studio from anywhere.

-For more information about the add-on, read the [add-on guide][3].
+For more information about the add-on, read the [add-on guide][4].

 IMPORTANT: This add-on requires NVDA 2015.3 or later and StationPlaylist Studio 5.00 or later.
 If you have installed NVDA 2016.1 or later on Windows 8 and later, disable audio ducking mode.
+Also, add-on 8.0 requires Studio 5.10 and later, and for broadcasters using Studio 5.0x, a long-term support version (7.x) is available.

 ## Shortcut keys